 If you are a recent graduate (3+ university program) and haven’t done any personal projects, this program might be the right thing for you.

-If you have just gained a degree (3+ university program), and have done some projects (personal, small, bigger etc.), you should apply and then we will figure out together if you are fit for a junior position or if you should go through an internship program.
+You should apply if you have just gained a degree (3+ university program) and have done some projects (personal, small, more significant).
+Then we will figure out together if you are for a junior position or go through an internship program.

 We are always eager to meet people like you.

 You should additionally write a motivational letter or (even better) record yourself explaining the motivation behind your choices and what you think your future will look like if all turns great.

-There are many tutorials on how to write or record great motivational letter.
+There are many tutorials on writing or recording a great motivational letter.

 That is why we will not cover this topic, but we should point out that this seemingly small step may affect your entire career, and as such, it deserves your full attention and dedication.

-Naturally, when reading motivational letters, we go for those written on a more personal note, those that truly explain what are your motives and expectations related to StuntCoders in particular, rather than going for a generic-sent-out-to-hundred-companies letter.
+Naturally, when reading motivational letters, we go for those written on a more personal note, those that genuinely explain your motives and expectations related to StuntCoders in particular, rather than going for a generic-sent-out-to-hundred-companies letter.

 So, try to explain why exactly you believe we would be like two peas in a pod!

-We also want to know what is the reason behind your decision to pursue this career.
+We also want to know the reason behind your decision to pursue this career.

-We want to know if there are things that keep you awake at night.
-Tell us as much as you can about yourself and technologies that turn you on.
+We want to know if things keep you awake at night.
+Tell us as much as you can about yourself and the technologies that turn you on.
 Tell us about what problems you would like to solve.

 We reply to all people that apply.
-If you do not hear from us, it is likely we didn’t receive your application.
-Try reaching us in a different manner.
+If you do not hear from us, likely, we didn’t receive your application.
+Try reaching us differently.

-In case we like your motivational letter, and your project(s), we will invite you to our office so we can meet.
+If we like your motivational letter and your project(s), we will invite you to our office or an online interview so we can meet.